Lord-Windy/ptah-wm/README.md

 ## Future Plans

-1. Update the dependencies to later versions
+1. ~~Update the dependencies to later versions~~
-2. Strip my resume code out of this
+2. ~~Strip my resume code out of this~~
-3. Examine alternatives to Webpack-Server
+2. Refolder my code into the component/action/reducer/container system
-4. Change state management to Redux over it's current nothing
+3. Change state management to Redux over it's current nothing

+   I want the ability to easily save and load states for the browser, and the option to include lost information.
+Local state for objects will remain as needed however, only information needed to regenerate the objects will be saved

+4. Implement local storage